skovnats/hugo-toha.github.io/content/posts/Ω/lodka/index.md

 <details>
   <summary><b>
-    2. Economist on AI & Society, основные тезисы:
+    2. Economist on AI & Society, key points:
   </b></summary>

-- скептичны - теперешние технологии ещё не "там"
+- Skeptical—current technologies aren’t "there" yet
-- риск не исчезновение человечества, но баяс с дискриминационными социальными последствиями, приватность и интеллектуальная собственность и тд
+- The risk is not the extinction of humanity, but biases with discriminatory social consequences, privacy, intellectual property, etc.

 [Economist on AI & Society](https://www.economist.com/leaders/2023/04/20/how-to-worry-wisely-about-artificial-intelligence)